-To address the magnitude difference between our lattice QCD results and the quark model, we consider a simple correction to the quark model.
+To address the magnitude difference between our lattice QCD results and the quark model, we consider a simple scaling of the quark model.
 Recalling Eq.~\ref{eqn:quarkmodel:polarisability}

-there are two contributions to the magnetic polarisability.
+there are two contributions to the magnetic polarizability.
 To retain the negative contribution of $\beta_2$, we include two positive fit parameters $a_1,\,a_2$

-and correct the model by fitting these two parameters to describe the magnetic polarisabilities of all six octet baryons at each of the four quark masses considered in lattice QCD.
-A simple least squares minimisation produces the fit parameters
+and scale the model by fitting these two parameters to describe the magnetic polarizabilities of all six octet baryons at each of the four quark masses considered in lattice QCD.
+A simple least squares minimization produces the fit parameters